Conservatives seek to put strings on new Kansas school funds

 The new House bill would provide $14 million more than Kelly’s plan for schools during the budget year that begins in July, but it would direct much of the new money into programs for students with behavioral or mental health problems and other at-risk kids.

-The House bill would require the state to post data online on how schools they spend their dollars and how well students perform.
-The State Department of Education would have to issue an annual “financial accountability report” detailing how districts spent their money — and what they spent on lawsuits against the state.
+The House bill would require the state to post data online about how well students perform and issue an annual “financial accountability” report detailing how districts spent their money — and what they spent on lawsuits against the state.

 “We’re all wanting what’s best for kids,” Ryckman said.